2023 Major League Baseball postseason: (2) Houston Astros vs. (5) Texas Rangers

 This was the second best-of-seven playoff series in Major League Baseball history (after the 2019 World Series) in which the visiting team won every game.
 The Astros were on the losing end in both series and notably, the Game 7 starting pitcher for the visiting teams on both occasions was Max Scherzer.
-The loss to the Rangers marked the end of the Astros’ streak of seven straight appearances in the ALCS, which was the second longest LCS appearance streak behind only the Atlanta Braves, who made eight straight appearances from 1991 to 1999.
+The loss to the Rangers marked the end of the Astros’ streak of seven straight appearances in the ALCS, the second longest LCS appearance streak behind only the Atlanta Braves, who made eight straight appearances from 1991 to 1999.

 With the win, the Rangers improved their record in the ALCS to 3–0, previously winning in 2010 and 2011.
 They also became the second fifth-seeded team in MLB history to reach the World Series, joining the 2014 San Francisco Giants, who were also managed by Bruce Bochy.